qtov/ViATc-English/README.md

 - Author of the original Chinese version is linxinhong https://github.com/linxinhong
 - Translator and maintainer of the English version is magicstep https://github.com/magicstep
   Alternatively you can contact me with the same nickname @gmail.com
+- More info about the project at https://github.com/magicstep/ViATc-English